There have been many relatively new developments that have popped up

 means that there is currently no treatment available for CTE.
 However,

-that could be starting to change based on the results of a study that were recently shared with the public.
+that could be starting to change based on the results of a study that were recently shared with

 Researchers at the Boston University School of Medicine, which is one